how-to-create-business-directory-step-by-step-tutorial

 • Fast-loading pages (under 3 seconds ideally)

 I’ve seen directory projects fail simply because users couldn’t easily find what they were looking for.
 Remember, if users can’t quickly find relevant businesses, they’ll leave – potentially never to return.
+According to web performance research from Mozilla, every second of load time delay can reduce conversions by up to 7%.

 Plan the Layout and Key Features